LarsDenBakker/lit-html-workshop/README.md

 `;
 ```

-## Attribute binding
+## Attribute binding (Polymer VS lit-html)
 Attributes are set on the HTML element. in general you should set properties and only set attributes
 when you really need to for example to use it in CSS or for some native HTML elements

-- lit-html sets an attribute by default,
-- in polymer you need to add a $ behind it
+- Polymer: like property binding, but add a `$` behind it
+- lit-html: like property binding, but without a `.` in front

-- for boolean attributes (attributes that should be removed/added based on boolean value) Polymer did
-some hidden magic for you. in lit-html you need to add a ? in front to set this behavior
+- for boolean attributes Polymer did some hidden magic for you. in lit-html you need to add a ? in front to set this behavior.
+This will add/remove the attribute based on a boolean value.
 ```javascript
 html`
   <!-- polymer -->